mozilla/bug-handling/process/shared-bug-queues.md

 Realizing that Bugzilla users can _watch_ other users, [Chris Cooper](https://mozillians.org/en-US/u/coop/) came up with the idea of having [a shared reviews alias for review requests](http://coopcoopbware.tumblr.com/post/170952242320/experiments-in-productivity-the-shared-bug-queue).

+If you want to watch a particular part of the tree in Mozilla Central, then [use the Herald tool](https://phabricator.services.mozilla.com/book/phabricator/article/herald/).

 ## Process

 1. Create a new bugzilla.mozilla.com account for an address which can receive mail.